open-resources/physics_bank/content/public/006.Force/Newton's Second Law/Force on a Highway Exit/Force on a Highway Exit.md

 ### Answer Section

-Please enter in a numeric value in $lb$.
+Please enter in a numeric value in $N$.

 ## Part 3